Can You File Bankruptcy and Keep Your House? Here’s the Truth

 To keep your house in Chapter 7:

-For example, if your home is worth $250,000, you owe $240,000, and your state exempts $25,000, you’re likely safe.
+For example, if your home is worth $250,000, you owe $240,000, and your state exempts $25,000, you may be able to keep your home.
 But if you have too much equity, the bankruptcy trustee may sell the house to pay creditors.

 Learn more about this process here: